DigitalArcPlatform/documentation/docs/publishSite/customizing/index.md

 ## Customizing a color palette
 {: .subheadline}

-This theme uses 5 colors.
+This theme uses 5 colors:

 1. Main text color and nav-bar background color
 2. Link and highlight color